TanveerBassi/tic-tac-toe-project/README.md

 # Instructions

-`CD into tic-tac-toe-project and open in default browser to run application`
+`CD into tic-tac-toe-project and open in default browser to run the application`

 # Rules